 We thank you Lord for the privilege of co-laboring with you and we say we love you and we love working with you.
 We love making disciples with you.
 Help us to be good at it Lord.
 Show us the way we pray in the name of Jesus.
 Amen.

 Pam Arlund is with All Nations Family.
-We first met Pam because she is a Perspectives speaker.
+We at The Journey: A New Generation Church of Christfirst met Pam because she is a Perspectives speaker.
 Pam has a wealth of experience working as a linguist/translator and as a church planter in Central Asia.
 For ten years she planted simple churches among three people groups.
 She now trains others to live the Great Commission.
 She earned an MA and a PhD in linguistics from UT Arlington.